Everything You Need to Know About Strategic Procurement - Veridion

 Finally, for both supplier sourcing with accurate data and risk management, there are specialized supplier sourcing tools like Veridion

-Our tool boasts a weekly updated global database containing the latest supplier information, easily accessible through our complex search API.
+Our tool boasts a weekly updated global database containing the latest supplier information, easily accessible through our search API.

 veridion complex search api screenshot